Tipping Point North South

 All our various creative work – films & public events – has secured (sometimes regular) support from well known figures including Ken Loach, Brian Eno, Paul Mason, Owen Jones, Adjoa Andoh, Miriam Margolyes, Jeremy Hardy, Paterson Joseph, Sam West, Mark Steel, Danny Glover, Jon Snow, Melvyn Bragg.

-We have a management committee of nine, drawn from development NGO sector and creative industries, to reflect the dual nature of our work.
+We have a management committee of seven, drawn from development NGO sector and creative industries, to reflect the dual nature of our work.
 Quality and ethical practice are key to all we do.

 Highlights of Past Work